raphaelmansuy/digital_palace/README.md

 With my palace being public, anyone can read my entries, view my content, and leave comments to connect with me and others in my community.
 I enjoy fostering this open dialogue and discussion around my shared stories.

-In summary, my Digital Palace provides an engaging platform for public self-expression, reflection, and sharing precious memories.
-It is a chronicle of my personal growth and achievements - my own digital autobiography available to all.
+In summary, my Digital Palace provides an engaging platform for public self-expression, reflection, and sharing memories.
+It is a chronicle of my personal growth and achievements - my own digital brain available to all.

 [Raphaël MANSUY](https://www.linkedin.com/in/raphaelmansuy/)